markusfleck/PARENT_GPU/README.md

 One of the strongest motivations for writing this code was the fact that the calculated mutual information terms essentially form a distance matrix of interaction strengths inside molecules (or between molecules).
-Using these terms for machine learning strongly suggests itself.
-In this context, stay tuned, I will release a first working use-case asap ...
+Using these terms for machine learning strongly suggests itself and a first program is included with this version of the code (a result for the Ubiquitin-UBM2 complex is shown above).

 # TODOs/Known Issues/Future plans
+- Update this readme for the new programs analyze_residue.cpp, analyze_residue_pair.cpp and hierarchical_residue_clusters.cpp
-- This code was extensively tested on my own systems.
+- This code was extensively tested on my own computers/molecules.
 Remember, however, that code matures with the feedback of its users.
-- Due to its object-oriented and therefore encapsulated style, I hope PARENT_GPU.cu is quite friendly to other programmers who want to contribute to/fork the project.
-However, PARENT_GPU.cu is hardly documented, which is a big issue and highest in my personal priority list.
 - The Entropy_Matrix class should be wrapped into Python in order to make use of its abundant machine learning libraries.
 - More than 95% percent of the calculation time is spent during binning histograms.
 Entropy calculations are quite special in this respect, as ~2500 bins are the usual scenario here.
 This greatly reduces atomicAdd penalties and therefore, many standard optimization techniques have very limited effect.
 The one bottle-neck on consumer graphics cards is double precision performance.
 It might be possible to use fixed-point arithmetic for PARENT_GPU, circumventing the low double precision performance of consumer-grade GPUs.
-- Currently, PARENT is a single-node, single-GPU program.
-In fact, parallelization across nodes/GPUs should be "relatively easy".
+- Currently, PARENT_GPU uses multiple (heterogeneous) GPUs, if available, on a single workstation.
+I might provide a GPU cluster version at some point in the future.

 # 0) QUICK AND DIRTY <br />